SakuraMoyu/Pokemon-GO-CD/README.md

 Predicted appraisal result is also shown in summarized information.

 Try not to set loose constrain on IV or it may not have enough memory to work with......

+Result from a sample run of calculator was added as "Torchic Sample Run.xlsx", the configuation is (Atk IV >= 14, Def IV >= 11, Sta IV >= 11 and overall IV >= 40) with all accuracy set as 0%

 How to interpret the data generated: